Yonaka

-Yonaka (stylised as YONAKA) are an English rock band based out of Brighton.
-The group consists of Theresa Jarvis on vocals, George Edwards on guitar, Alex Crosby on bass and keyboards, and Robert Mason on drums.
+Yonaka (stylised as YONAKA) are an English rock band based in Brighton.
+The group consists of Theresa Jarvis on vocals, George Edwards on guitar, and Alex Crosby on bass and keyboards.
 Yonaka released their debut album, Don't Wait 'Til Tomorrow, on 31 May 2019.

 History

 First EPs and Don't Wait 'Til Tomorrow (2014–19)

 Yonaka performed on the BBC Introducing stage at Radio 1's Big Weekend 2016 and released their debut EP, Heavy, the following year.
 2018 saw the group issue two further EPs, Teach Me to Fight and Creature.
 The title track from Creature reached the top spot of the Kerrang!
 Rock Chart in December 2018.

 In autumn 2018, the band went on a European tour with Bring Me the Horizon and Fever 333 and in October 2018, they played a four-track session at the BBC Maida Vale studios, during which they presented a live mashup of the songs "Jumpsuit" and "Paparazzi".

 "Teach Me to Fight" was used as the official theme song for the WWE pay-per-view event Fastlane in March 2019 and in Fate: The Winx Saga.

 In May 2019, Yonaka signed with American label Fueled by Ramen, ahead of the release of their debut album, Don't Wait 'Til Tomorrow, on 31 May.
 The album reached 38 on the UK Albums Chart and 10 on the UK Vinyl Albums Chart.
 The band were also nominated for Best British Newcomer at the 2019 Kerrang!
 Awards.

 In December 2019, they featured on Bring Me the Horizon's song "Tapes", which appeared on their EP Music to Listen To....